 Anal fissure is a split in the skin of the distal anal canal characterized by pain on defecation and rectal bleeding.
-It is a common condition in young to middle-aged adults and may occur in 1 in 350 people in the European Union.
+It is a common condition in young to middle-aged adults and may occur in 1 in 350 people.
 It is the second commonest gastrointestinal complication of pregnancy after hemorrhoids.
 The pain is described as severe (often described as "like passing broken glass") and has a serious negative effect on quality of life.

 Florida Hospital System